camargomau/sciujo/Mathematics/σ-Algebra.md

 3. If $(A_n)_{n \geq 1}$ is a collection of subsets in $\mathscr{F}$, then $\bigcup_{n=1}^\infty A_n \in \mathscr{F}$

 > [!example]-
-> Let's throw a coin.
+> Let's toss a coin.
 >
 > $$
 > \Omega = \{ X, C \}